The Affect Schools Have on Home Values

 To further demonstrate this, we can look at research done by Ken Corsini.
 Corsini discusses a research project he did on housing values in Metro Atlanta.
 His research showed that school performance in a neighborhood substantially affected the value of homes in that neighborhood.

-So when people ask me, “do schools impact home prices?” the answer is yes, they do!
+So when people ask me, “Do schools impact home prices?” the answer is yes, they do!

 Good Schools are Important for Multiple Reasons